6th Grade Reading Assignment

 - The character expressing hopes, goals, or dreams for the future

-- The character processing strong emotions like grief, anger, love, etc. tied to the story's eve Be creative, insightful and have fun with these activities!
+- The character processing strong emotions like grief, anger, love, etc., tied to the story's events Be creative, insightful, and have fun with these activities!
 Share your unique voice and insights about the novel you read.
+I look forward to seeing your work!

-You may NOT select a book that you have already read personally OR read in prior school years in English class OR was part of a previous curriculum.
+You may NOT select a book that you have already read personally, OR read in prior school years in English class, OR was part of a previous curriculum.

-Slides due: Monday, Aug 19, 2024.
+Slides due: Monday, Aug 18, 2025.

 English 9